dustinwhisman/dustinwhisman.com/pages/writing/css-naked-day-2023.md

 Setting the "njk" on one of the `edge` blocks was a bit of a gotcha, since I did not expect the behavior to vary depending on which templating language was used to build the page.
 Since my layout file is `layout.njk`, I would have assumed that it would always be treated as "njk", so maybe that's a bug?

-Also, It would be great if there was a fallback for cases where the Edge Function fails or is unavailable (this happens a lot during hot reloading).
-The ideal default behavior for me would be to load CSS, show the build-time year in the footer, and not render the CSS Naked Day paragraph.
-Right now, there are only hacky ways to handle this, but a standard solution like `{% raw %}{% edgefallback %}{% endraw %}` would be nice.
+Also, It would be great if there was a built-in method for providing default or fallback values for content that's controlled by Edge Functions.
+This was important for my accessibility testing, which runs against the production build, which is served locally for Playwright to check.
+Without the CSS loading, those checks wouldn't be able to detect any accessibility issues like color contrast that my CSS could introduce.

+## Happy CSS Naked Day!

+I got wildly off-topic here, but if you have an Eleventy site and you want to try the same sort of setup for CSS Naked Day, please do!
+It was a fun excuse to try out some new techniques, and with any luck, I won't have to do anything special for next year!